creditkarma/dynamic-config/README.md

 Dynamic Config also supports remote data sources through plugins.
 The included plugins include clients for pulling values from Hashicorp Consul and Vault.
 The plugin interface is also used for adding support for environment variables and command line arguments.

-#### Transformation and Validation
+#### Transformation

 The third kind of plugin is something we call a translator.
-When raw config values are loaded, either form local files or remote sources, you can use translators to transform or validate the structure of the raw data before it is added to the resolved config object.
+When raw config values are loaded, either form local files or remote sources, you can use translators to transform the structure of the raw data before it is added to the resolved config object.

+#### Validation

+The fourth thing we can do is validate the structure of our config.
+This is done by mapping keys in the config to JSON schema.

 ### Promise-based